 If you’re transitioning from a vegetarian to a vegan, you only need to make a few adjustments, cutting out the dairy foods you’ve been eating.
 However, if you’re transitioning from a carnivorous diet, you might be wondering what on earth you can eat.
 Fortunately, the road you are now on has been walked on by many before you who have not only asked the same question you’ve asked, but have also found ingenious answers.

-Let’s take a quick look at healthy vegan alternatives to common food and drinks, including coffee, soups, and other meals
+Let’s take a quick look at healthy vegan alternatives to common food and drinks, including coffee, soups, meal replacement shakes, and more.

 Wake Up To The Smell Of Coffee

 You’ve just ordered more espresso supplies for your machine, but now you might be in a state of mild panic—does going vegan mean you have to forfeit your favorite beverage?
 Absolutely not.

 Let’s first consider the bean, and then we’ll go on to cover everything else that goes with it, namely, milk, cream, and sugar.
 Our perspective, of course, will be to follow a philosophy that respects the earth in every way possible.

 - Prefer shade-grown coffee over sun-grown coffee.
 Coffee naturally grows best at high altitude under tree canopies in tropical areas, but in order to speed things up and make more money plantations are now growing the beans in sunnier areas at the cost of loss of biodiversity and deforestation.

 - Prefer USDA organic coffee vs. regular coffee.
 Regular or conventional coffee has been exposed to fertilizers, herbicides, and pesticides.
 In other words, it’s not friendly to humans, animals, or plants.